SublimeText/SublimeHg/README.rst

 Configuration
 =============

-By default, SublimeHG uses ``hg`` as the default executable name for Mercurial.
+By default, SublimeHg uses ``hg`` as the default executable name for Mercurial.
 If you need to use a different one, like ``hg.bat``, set the variable ``packages.sublime_hg.hg_exe`` to it in your global settings (**Preferences | User Global Settings**).